apetrone11235/angela-petrone.github.io/_posts/2019-02-17-Bryce-Harper-Pt2.md

 cov(BryceHarperHitting$G, BryceHarperHitting$OBP)
 > 0.30
 ```
-Again, I was not totally happy with these results but I wanted to look at the residuals to have a more comprehensive way to compare potential predictive models.
+I was not totally happy with these results but I wanted to look at the residuals to have a more comprehensive way to compare potential predictive models.

 Using the olsrr package, I ran the following